As I was reading in Numbers, I came across a very interesting passage about yielding to craving. Let’s take a look and see what we can learn.

 Then Moses heard the people weeping throughout their families, everyone at the door of his tent; and the anger of the Lord was greatly aroused; Moses also was displeased.Numbers 11:10 NKJV

 Now the Israelites were literally crying about how they had been redeemed from Egypt because they didn’t have the food they were used to.
 Unbelievable how they so quickly forgot about their slavery.
-So the story continues as the Lord provides meat for the people, even though they never really asked for it but only because Moses spoke with God for their sake.
+The story continues as the Lord provides meat for the people, even though they never really asked for it but only because Moses spoke with God for their sake.
 And in the same instance, the elders are given the spirit that was on Moses to help Moses bear the burden of the people.
 So let’s see what happens next.

 But while the meat was still between their teeth, before it was chewed, the wrath of the Lord was aroused against the people, and the Lord struck the people with a very great plague.
 So he called the name of that place Kibroth Hattaavah, because there they buried the people who had yielded to craving.Numbers 11:33-34 NKJV